Rodeffs/PNGconverter/README.md

 ### Why is it useful

 Some websites, say imageboards, don't allow to post any files besides images.
-If you wanted to share some other file via them, you'd have to upload it somewhere and then share a link (those could be banned too).
+If you wanted to share some other file via them, you'd have to upload it somewhere and then share a link (those could be banned too)

 By utilising this program, you can convert this file to PNG, send it, and anybody can convert it back to original and since PNG format is lossless no data is lost